fadion/vuex-persistfile/README.md

 ### mutations

 A whitelist of mutations you want to persist.
-Any other mutations that aren't present in that list will be discarded and won't trigger a state save.
+Any other mutations that aren't preset in that list will be discarded and won't trigger a state save.

 ```javascript
 const persist = new VuexPersist({